-Alopecia is a term used to describe hair loss.
+Alopecia (or follicular dysplasia) is a term used to describe hair loss.
 Now we’re not talking about a natural “receding” hair loss that men spend millions if not billions of dollars each and every year to combat!

 What we’re talking about…